Candrakmb/management_proyek/README.md

-A Laravel Filament 3 application for managing projects with ticket management and status tracking.
+A Laravel Filament 3 application for managing projects with task management and status tracking.

 ## Requirements